SAP-archive/yaas-storefront/Readme.md

 The following steps will demonstrate how to install and run the code on localhost.
 At the end, you will be able to browse and "shop" in a pre-configured store.
 Feel free to take items through checkout, using any Stripe test credit card number (https://stripe.com/docs/testing).

-Please do not invoke any POST or PUT requests against the default tenant by programmatic means or through a REST console.
-You may do so after setting up your own tenant.

 ###  1. System requirements

 Install node and npm: